 Preparing for twins

 I know I wasn’t alone, either.
-Since having my twins, I’ve spoken to other expecting twin moms about the shock, excitement, and nerves about bringing two babies home.
+Since having my twins, I’ve spoken to other expecting twin parents about the shock, excitement, and nerves about bringing two babies home.

 If you’re reading this, you’re likely in the same shoes.

 You may still be in shock knowing you’re having twins, riding the emotional roller coaster.
-You’re wondering what has helped other twin moms handle the news, or feeling nervous about the delivery.
-You want to buy the right gear, but are also on a tighter budget now that you’re having two.
+You’re wondering what has helped other parents of twins handle the news, or feeling nervous about the delivery.
+You want to buy the right cribs and double stroller but are also on a tighter budget now that you’re having two.

 In short, you’re shocked and terrified, all while trying to stay positive during your pregnancy.